 Washington Youth Tour

-The six-day adventure ends with the All-States Farewell Dance when students get a chance to strengthen life-long friendships with fellow students.
-Although the youth tour experience is filled with fun activities, its overall purpose is to increase students understanding of the value of rural electrification, help them become more familiar with the historical and political environment of the nation’s capitol through visits to monuments, government buildings and cooperative organizations…and visit elected officials to increase the students’ knowledge of how the federal government works.
+Although the youth tour experience is filled with fun activities, its overall purpose is to increase students understanding of the value of rural electrification.
+Students will visit elected officials to increase their knowledge of how the federal government works.